 The Board of Directors shall hold regular meetings every 3 months, 4 times a year before the last day of the financial year.
 The company secretary will inform the directors of the meeting schedule and agenda for the entire year in advance, starting from the end of the year before the meeting in the following year.
 Special meetings may be held as needed to allow the directors to manage their time and attend the meetings.
 The agenda for each meeting shall be clearly defined.
-The company secretary is responsible for organizing the meeting and sending the notice of meeting, agenda, and meeting materials to the directors at least 3 days before the meeting date to allow the directors sufficient time to study the information before the meeting, except in urgent cases.
-At the meeting, the Chairman of the Board of Directors and the Chief Executive Officer will jointly set the agenda and consider matters to be included in the agenda of the Board of Directors meeting.
+The company secretary is responsible for organizing the meeting and sending the notice of meeting, agenda, and meeting materials to the directors at least 3 days before the meeting, the Chairman of the Board of Directors and the Chief Executive Officer will jointly set the agenda and consider matters to be included in the agenda of the Board of Directors meeting.
 Each director has the opportunity to propose matters for consideration as an agenda item.
 Each director must attend at least 75% of the total number of Board of Directors meetings held each year, unless there is a reasonable and necessary excuse.